Adithya12121992/glossary_java/README.md

 3. Run the html from the IDE to check for the functionality.

 # Contributions

-1. Adithya - Design of the project, JAVA Servlet code and handle the Git repo
+1. Adithya - Designing of the entire project, JAVA Servlet code and handling the Git repo
 2. Rohan - The design of the HTML page and the data scraping of the glossary list.
-3. Pratik - The Javascript, JQuery piece of the project.
+3. Pratik - The Javascript, JQuery of the project.

-# Collaborations
+# Collaboration

 1. Used a collaboration tool "Slack" for the regular updates and for group communication purpose.
 2. Bi-weekly inperson meetup for the discussions on the progress of the project.